 5 Cryptovisor – A Cryptocurrency Advisory Tool

-Machine learning cryptocurrency markets is hard because they are inherently unpredictable and lack fundamentals [26].
-Hype around cryptocurrency, follow the heard, liquidity, and large investors play a major role in price fluctuation.
+Machine learning cryptocurrency markets is hard because they are inherently unpredictable and lack fundamentals [24].
+Hype around cryptocurrency, follow the herd, liquidity, and large investors play a major role in price fluctuation.
 This wild fluctuation causes inconsistent data distribution making it near impossible for the train and test datasets to have similar distributions.
 Other factors come into play when the data is at various scales; e.g., daily, hourly, or minute.
 Data sampling less than a day is influenced by high frequency trading or algorithmic trading.
 Opening and closing prices have their own patterns.
 News and rumors happen at any time and are a driving force to multi-day horizons.
 In the end, you do not know what will happen tomorrow as no one has a complete picture at any point in time.
 With ever changing data and partial information, we chose not to predict price but instead develop a tool to recommend or advise a trade decision based on historical observable buy and sell signals.
 We call such a tool, Cryptovisor.

 Cryptovisor is an advisory or recommendation tool for a cryptocurrency investor to query current or past periods for a buy, sell, or hold position regarding one to many cryptocurrencies.
 The tool is trained on past historical pricing and volume information and labeled for ideal buy, sell, and hold positions based on an algorithm(s) utilizing leading and lagging financial technical indicators.